 Traction is best for less technical terrain, offering the best performance on smooth to mildly technical surfaces.
-The flatter lugs are not designed to take on super soft surfaces that may include mud or snow.
+The flatter lugs are not designed to take on super-soft surfaces that may include mud or snow.
 They can deal with rocks, roots, and dirt but should be left home if the surface is going to be super sloppy, steep or technical.

-In the newest update, HOKA changed the lugs at the back of the heel.
+In the newest update, Hoka changed the lugs at the back of the heel.
 Now they are closer together to prevent slippage while going uphill and downhill.
 We didn't notice any slippage unless the trail was muddy or wet.

 Also, the lugs are concentrated on the forefoot to offer better traction and propulsion forward with each step.
 In the center of the outsole, there are absorptive lugs with a large surface area that do great on smoother surfaces.

 People either love or hate maximalist shoes simply because of stability on the trail.
 Some people feel like they are high in the air, and can't feel the trail.
 It's no doubt that it does take a little getting used to the experience.
-The Challenger ATR 5s do a better job with this than ever before.
+They do a better job with this than ever before.
 With a lower stack height than in the past, you don't feel as tall.
 Also, the shoe has a relatively wide area in the front that allows for some toe splay which helps with balancing off-camber movement that might cause a rolled ankle.
 The overlay mesh wraps the foot nicely, providing decent lateral stability and a fit that doesn't move around in the shoe.

 While this is an improvement from the previous model, it's still not the most stable contender out there.
 If you're somebody who has issues with lateral stability and needs something that won't roll easily, this is not a top recommendation.
-While it does well for it's a category of shoe, there are most stable options out there.
+While it does well for its category of shoe, there are most stable options out there.
 As a result of this performance, its recommended for less technical trails that lack ankle-rolling rocks, and is better for faster, moderately technical terrain.